 It was early in the lockdown and I had been taking stock of what baking ingredients I had in the house.
 One of the things I was short of was butter, or rather, the spreadable butter that I usually use for cakes.
 Then I remembered a recipe I had seen on the Trex website here.
 There are numerous recipes for cakes, biscuits and buns on this website and I had spotted one for a banana cake with apricots in it a while ago.
 "Why not?"
 I thought.
 Years ago I had made something called a War Cake using lard instead of butter and it was delicious.

 Well, it was disappointing to say the least.
 It had a lovely texture, the cream cheese topping was divine and the little bits of apricot in it were a nice touch.
 But unfortunately it tasted of lard.
 It was not a strong lardy flavour (and I know that Trex is not lard) but it was unmistakably not butter.
 It had a slightly cloying after taste that was quite unpleasant.
-So, I won't be making any more cakes, biscuits or buns from the Trex website in future.
 I will probably make the cake again one day using butter instead because everything else about it was good and it deserves a second chance.

 Ingredients for the banana and lemon cake

 175g butter, softened (I used Stork for Cakes)

 2 tsp baking powder

 2 tblsp milk